camunda/feel-scala/CONTRIBUTING.md

 ### Improving Documentation

 If you see a way to improve the documentation (e.g. provide additional or missing information) then please open a new pull request which contains your changes.
-The documentation is located in the repository at `/docs/*.md`.
+Use the link on the page to edit it.

 ### Providing Pull Requests